Gin Gin Mule

 In addition to these tools, you’re going to need a few simple ingredients you’ll need:

-• Ginger beer — this isn’t the same as ginger ale, nor is it a beer flavored with ginger.
-It’s a nonalcoholic drink that you can find in most stores in the drink aisle with other carbonated beverages.
+- Ginger beer — this isn’t the same as ginger ale, nor is it a beer flavored with ginger.
+It’s a nonalcoholic drink that has wonderful ginger flavor.
+You can find in most stores in the drink aisle with other carbonated beverages.
 You can use the kind you get at the store or homemade ginger beer.
 Different ginger beers have different spice levels, so keep that in mind.

-• Ice, fresh mint leaves and lime wedge for serving
+- Ice, a fresh mint sprig and lime wedge for serving

 How to make a Gin Gin Moscow Mule